py2exe/py2exe/README.md

 The detailed changelog is published on [GitHub](https://github.com/py2exe/py2exe/releases/).

+Version 0.12.0.1:
+- Fixed an issue that prevented builds via the deprecated `setup.py` API.

 Version 0.12.0.0:
 - Introduce the new `py2exe.freeze` API.
-Documentation can be found [here](docs/py2exe.freeze.md).
+Documentation can be found [here](https://github.com/py2exe/py2exe/blob/master/docs/py2exe.freeze.md).
 - Use of the `setup.py py2exe` command and of `distutils` is deprecated as per PEP 632.
 Both these interfaces will be removed in the next major release.
-See [here](docs/migration.md) for a migration guide.
+See [here](https://github.com/py2exe/py2exe/blob/master/docs/migration.md) for a migration guide.
 - Add two hooks to fix the bundling of `winrt` and `passlib`.